IDACORP (NYSE:IDA) Releases FY 2021 Earnings Guidance

+IDACORP (NYSE:IDA) last announced its quarterly earnings results on Thursday, October 28th.
+The energy company reported $1.93 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.99 by ($0.06).
+IDACORP had a net margin of 17.39% and a return on equity of 9.60%.
+During the same quarter in the prior year, the business earned $2.02 EPS.
+Equities analysts predict that IDACORP will post 4.85 EPS for the current year.

-A number of brokerages have commented on IDA.
-Zacks Investment Research upgraded IDACORP from a hold rating to a buy rating and set a $109.00 price target for the company in a research report on Monday, July 19th.
-Wells Fargo & Company upped their price target on IDACORP from $105.00 to $107.00 and gave the stock an underweight rating in a research report on Friday.
+A number of analysts have commented on the stock.
+Zacks Investment Research upgraded shares of IDACORP from a hold rating to a buy rating and set a $109.00 price target for the company in a research note on Monday, July 19th.
+Wells Fargo & Company upped their target price on shares of IDACORP from $105.00 to $107.00 and gave the stock an underweight rating in a research note on Friday, October 29th.

 IDACORP Company Profile